smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 Temporal tables in SQL Server are system-versioned tables that automatically track and store the full history of data changes.
 They maintain a complete record of all modifications, including updates and deletions, by storing timestamped historical data in a separate "history table" whenever a change is made to the main table.
 This allows for querying and analyzing data at any point in time in the past.

-Temporal tables are not represented in the `sys.sql_expression_dependencies` table.
+Temporal tables are not represented in the `sys.sql_expression_dependencies` view.

 ```sql
 USE foo;